Pyromania: DSM

-The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, First Edition, released in 1952, categorized pyromania as a subset of Obsessive–compulsive disorder.
+The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, First Edition (DSM-5), released in 1952, categorized pyromania as a subset of obsessive–compulsive disorder.
 In the Second Edition, the disorder was dropped.
 In the Third Edition, it returned under the category of impulse-control disorders.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), released in 2022, states that the essential feature of pyromania is "the presence of multiple episodes of deliberate and purposeful fire setting."
-Pyromania moved from the DSM-4 chapter "Impulse-Control Disorders Not Otherwise Specified," to the chapter "Disruptive, impulse-control, and conduct disorders" in DSM-5.
+Pyromania moved from the DSM-IV chapter "Impulse-Control Disorders Not Otherwise Specified," to the chapter "Disruptive, impulse-control, and conduct disorders" in the DSM-5.

-Signs and symptoms

-According to DSM-5, there are six signs of pyromania.
-Pyromania is mainly categorized by the purposeful setting of fire, tension or arousal before a fire is set, interest in or attraction to fire, and pleasure or relief after setting a fire.
-These fires not set for personal gain, are not meant to express anger or conceal illegal activity, are not in support of sociopolitical ideologies, are not in response to delusions, and are not signs of intellectual disability.
-For diagnosis, the setting of fire should not be better explained by a conduct disorder, manic episode, or a personality disorder (antisocial personality disorder).
-ICD-11 also adds substance abuse to this list.
-According to ICD-11, signs of fire setting may occur "in response to feelings of depressed mood, anxiety, boredom, loneliness, or other negative affective states."
-Those with pyromania exhibit problems in social environments and learning disabilities.
-Women pyromaniacs "often report histories of exposure to trauma, including sexual abuse, and self-harm."
-Episodic fire setting may become more intense and violent over time, becoming potentially chronic if untreated.